LearnLib/alex/src/site/markdown/usage.md

 Variables
 :   Variables can only contain String values and are kept alive during a membership query.

+Files
+:   In order to learn websites that allow its users to upload files, this feature can be used as well.
+Make sure the
+    file that should be uploaded for learning purposes has been imported to the project of the website.

 In order to make use of those in actions, there is a notation that has to be used in action fields, as presented in the following table.